cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 ## Dataset Content

 The dataset contains 4208 featured photos of single cherry leaves against a neutral background.
-The images are taken from the client's crop fields and show leaves that are either healthy or infested by powdery mildew a biotrophic fungus.
+The images are taken from the client's crop fields and show leaves that are either healthy or infested by [powdery mildew](https://pnwhandbooks.org/plantdisease/host-disease/cherry-prunus-spp-powdery-mildew) a biotrophic fungus.
 This disease affects many plant species but the client is particularly concerned about their cherry plantation crop since bitter cherries are their flagship product.
+The dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).

 ## Business Requirements